Accessibility statement

 What are the creative industries?

-To keep it simple, creative industries are businesses and organisations that have creativity at their core.
-That’s things like music, film and TV, theatre, video game design and writing.
+The creative industries encompass sectors that engage in the production and distribution of goods and services rooted in creativity, culture, and innovation.
+This includes fields like music, film and TV, theatre, video game design and writing.
 It can also include sectors like advertising and marketing and publishing, but we cover those on other job sector pages.

 • Freelancing is common; 43% of people are freelance across the whole sector, 72% of people in music and the visual arts are freelance.